-1. Bandwagon investing
+1. Bandwagon investing advice

 2. Letting CDs roll over and play dead

-3. Mistaking volatility for risk
+3. Investing advice: volatility vs. risk

 4. Defining risk too narrowly

-5. Shopping cart investing
+5. Shopping cart investing advice

-An investment portfolio should be made up of coordinated parts functioning within a clearly-defined investment policy.
+An investment portfolio should be made up of coordinated parts functioning within a clearly-defined investment plan.
 The reality is that people tend to pick up investments here and there when they happen to come across something appealing.
 This is like going grocery shopping without a list -- the stuff that catches your eye and gets thrown into your cart is not necessarily the stuff you need.

 6. Paying excessive fees

-7. Failure to compare
+7. Failure to compare investments